The Ultimate In Birding Tours

 Classic Philippines: Day 8 This morning we will catch a flight to Cagayan de Oro on the island of Mindanao, the second largest and most southerly of the larger islands of the Philippines.
 From Cagayan de Oro we will drive to the Kitanglad Mountains of Bukidnon province for a three nights stay.

 Our baggage will be transferred to horses to be carried up while we will walk up to our ‘camp’.
 The trail passes through areas of fields and cultivation before finally entering some forest.
-Indeed, our ‘camp’ (which consists of a lodge house with dining area and bathrooms together with a series of modern tents under very large arched tarpaulin-covered shelters) is surrounded by relict patches of forest and a good number of species can be seen here.
+Indeed, our ‘camp’ (which consists of a house with dining area and bathrooms together with a series of modern tents under very large arched tarpaulin-covered shelters) is surrounded by relict patches of forest and a good number of species can be seen here.

 This afternoon and evening, we will commence our exploration of Mount Kitanglad.